The procurement process

 Request for tender documentation consists of several documents, including a specification of requirements.
 The department in question bears main responsibility for determining the specific requirements that the desired goods/services are to meet.
 The Office for Procurement bears main responsibility for determining requirements with regard to tenderers and commercial matters (e.g., delivery conditions and payment terms).

-In the request for tender documentation, “shall-requirements” or “must-requirements” are used to specify minimum requirements; tenders that fail to fulfil all shall-requirements are normally rejected.
-The point of shall-requirements is to highlight which factors are important from the standpoint of, for example, performance, capacity, availability, competence and design.
+In the request for tender documentation, must-requirements are used to specify minimum requirements; tenders that fail to fulfil all must-requirements are normally rejected.
+The point of must-requirements is to highlight which factors are important from the standpoint of, for example, performance, capacity, availability, competence and design.
 Requirements that are set too high entail a risk that the advantages associated with competition will be lost.
 “Should-requirements” are used to specify characteristics that are desirable and provide added value.
 All requirements are to be characterized by clarity and easy evaluability.
 Doubt as to whether a requirement is met is to be avoided.

 The Office for Procurement publishes procurement notices on a publicly available database.
 Once a procurement notice has been published, all communication with tenderers generally occurs via the database.